Ericpijano/drone_project/Project_definition_and_outline.md

 # drone_project

-this repository will capture the progress and relevant information regarding the creation of a "Do-It-Yourself Drone"
+This repository will capture the progress and relevant information regarding the creation of a "Do-It-Yourself Drone"

-the drone that will be made in this project should be "easily" replicated and made by someone following this Repo
+The drone that will be made in this project should be "easily" replicated and made by someone following this Repo

-the goals of the project will be:
+The goals of the project will be:
 - conduct an engineering approach on a creation of a drone
      - from materials selection to design decisions should be research backed
      - attached all relevant links and documents in support for the engineering decisions